kennywall/import-test/_posts/2011-03-05-google-cloud-print-hp-eprint-and-apple-airprint.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/apple-airprint/ipad-and-airprint.jpg
 ---
-{% include JB/setup %}<p>I've been spending time learning about the three major platform we think about when we hear the term cloud printing.
+{% include JB/setup %}I've been spending time learning about the three major platform we think about when we hear the term cloud printing.

 	Apple Airprint
 	HP ePrint